spc-computer-society/spc-cs-db/README.md

-# SPC Computer Society Data Base
+# SPC Computer Society Knowledge Base

 For internal use only.